 I am a historian, writer and teacher.
-I have worked at Sheffield Hallam University for most of my career, teaching and researching in the fields of C19th and C20th British history, esp local/global history; empire, missions and abolition; women, travel writing and autobiography; Edward Carpenter/history of sexuality; public and community history & 'creative history'.
+I have worked at Sheffield Hallam University for most of my career, teaching and researching in various fields in C19th and C20th history, especially local/global history; empire, missions and abolition; women, diaries, autobiography and travel; Edward Carpenter/history of sexuality; public and community history & 'creative history'.

-I live in Sheffield and I can’t think of a better place to have fetched up.
+I grew up in the East Midlands, but have lived in Sheffield for many years.
 I love the city’s lack of pretension, its history of independence and radicalism, its greenness, the proximity of the Peak District.
 I’m a reader, gardener, walker, learner-sewist, a music lover, telly watcher and football fan.
 I love to travel and am very enthusiastic about daughters who move to beautiful places and invite me to stay.
 Dog person, though sadly this gorgeous girl (below, right) is no longer with us.

 Please see ‘My Work’ for my new book, A Place of Dreams, crafted from my great aunt’s wartime diaries; and for school resources for the Relationships and Sex Education curricula, based on this research.

-See also my city walk which explores the life in late C19th Sheffield of activist and sex reformer Edward Carpenter (1844-1929); and my extensive experience in curriculum design and the development of outward-facing community history modules and projects, for which I was awarded a prestigious HEA National Teaching Fellowship.
+My city walk explores the life in late C19th Sheffield of activist and sex reformer Edward Carpenter (1844-1929).
+See also my extensive experience in curriculum design and the development of outward-facing community history modules and projects, for which I was awarded a prestigious HEA National Teaching Fellowship.
 Also: I have new projects!